vipul2802/o365hq.com/content/blog/How to protect your Microsoft 365 environment.md

 [MFA](https://docs.microsoft.com/en-us/microsoft-365/admin/security-and-compliance/set-up-multi-factor-authentication?view=o365-worldwide) is a valuable tool for slowing down attackers.
 It is also called 2-step verification and it requires a code from your phone to get access to Microsoft 365 when you log in.
 MFA is easy to set up and at the same time it is one of the most effective ways to increase the security of your organization.
 To set up multifactor authentication, you turn on Security defaults:

-1. Sing in to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home)
+1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/Adminportal/Home)
    with global admin credentials.
 2. In the left nav choose **Show All** and under **Admin centers**, choose **Azure Active Directory**.
 3. In the **Azure Active Directory admin center** choose **Azure Active Directory**>**Properties**.
-4. At the bottom of the page, choose**Manage Security defaults**.
+4. At the bottom of the page, choose **Manage Security defaults**.
 5. Choose **Yes** to enable security defaults or **No** to disable security defaults, and then choose **Save**.